York City F.C.: Records and statistics

 The record for the most appearances for York is held by Barry Jackson, who played 539 matches in all competitions.
 Jackson also holds the record for the most league appearances for the club, with 428.
 Norman Wilkinson is the club's top goalscorer with 143 goals in all competitions, which includes 127 in the league and 16 in the FA Cup.
 Six players, Keith Walwyn, Billy Fenton, Alf Patrick, Paul Aimson, Arthur Bottom and Tom Fenoughty, have also scored more than 100 goals for the club.

 The first player to be capped at international level while playing for York was Eamon Dunphy, when he made his debut for the Republic of Ireland against Spain on 10 November 1965.
 The most capped player is Peter Scott, who earned seven caps for Northern Ireland while at the club.
 The first York player to score in an international match was Anthony Straker, who scored for Grenada against Haiti on 4 September 2015 in a 2018 FIFA World Cup qualification match.

 York's largest victory was a 9–1 win over Southport in the Third Division North in 1957, while the heaviest loss was 12–0 to Chester City in 1936 in the same division.
 Their widest victory margin in the FA Cup is by six goals, which was achieved five times.
 These were 7–1 wins over Horsforth in 1924, Stockton Malleable in 1927 and Stockton in 1928, and 6–0 wins over South Shields in 1968 and Rushall Olympic in 2007.
 York's record defeat in the FA Cup was 7–0 to Liverpool in 1985.

 The club's highest attendance at their former Fulfordgate ground was 12,721 against Sheffield United in the FA Cup on 14 January 1931, while the lowest was 1,500 against Maltby Main on 23 September 1925 in the same competition.
 Their highest attendance at Bootham Crescent was 28,123, for an FA Cup match against Huddersfield Town on 5 March 1938; the lowest was 608 against Mansfield Town in the Conference League Cup on 4 November 2008.

 The highest transfer fee received for a York player is £950,000 from Sheffield Wednesday for Richard Cresswell on 25 March 1999, while the most expensive player bought is Adrian Randall, who cost £140,000 from Burnley on 28 December 1995.
 The youngest player to play for the club is Reg Stockill, who was aged 15 years and 281 days on his debut against Wigan Borough in the Third Division North on 29 August 1929.
 The oldest player is Paul Musselwhite, who played his last match aged 43 years and 127 days against Forest Green Rovers in the Conference on 28 April 2012.

 Players

 First-team squad

-Paddy McLaughlin was part of the York teams that won the 2012 Conference Premier play-offs and the 2022 National League North play-offs.

-Note: Flags indicate national team as defined under FIFA eligibility rules.
+Note: Flags indicate national team as defined under FIFA eligibility rules; some limited exceptions apply.
 Players may hold more than one non-FIFA nationality.
-Squad correct as of 15 November 2025.
+Squad correct as of 11 September 2026.